emmaktallman/emmaktallman/README.md

 I am interested in art, reading, and music.

+Here is a [link](https://github.com/MCLD/greatreadingadventure) to an interesting repository about public library services

 <!--
 **emmaktallman/emmaktallman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.